deyvidm18/gke-service-mesh/README.md

 ## GKE Gateway and Istio Gateway Integration with mTLS and Gatekeeper Constraint

 This repository demonstrates how to integrate GKE Gateway with Istio Gateway to manage ingress traffic in a Google Kubernetes Engine (GKE) cluster, while enforcing strict mTLS within the Istio service mesh.
 It also includes an optional Gatekeeper constraint to ensure that newly created namespaces are automatically labeled for Istio sidecar injection.
+Additionally, it demonstrates JWT authentication for a microservice.

 **Key Features**